 In 2010, the GCF was created to help developing countries fulfill the 194-nation international treaty known as the United Nations Framework Convention on Climate Change, or UNFCCC.

-The United States became the South Korean-based GCF’s largest donor, pledging $3 billion and contributing a third of that before the end of the Obama administration in January 2017.
+The United States became the South Korean-based GCF’s largest donor, pledging US$3 billion and contributing a third of that before the end of the Obama administration in January 2017.
 Since then, U.S. President Donald Trump, who announced plans for the United States to withdraw from the 2015 Paris Agreement on climate change, has not made any pledges to the fund.

 “The global environment is worsening and the consequences are increasingly being felt,” said Axel van Trotsenburg, a World Bank vice president of development finance, though he added that the latest pledges represent a relative bright spot “in times when multilateralism is frequently challenged.”